nafets227/backup/README.md

 start with running test/test to verify your environment

-### GitHub actions setup
+### GitHub Actions setup
-GitHub actions are setup in this repository to test against a dummy OneDrive (`<nafets227@nafets.de>`) and Mailbox (<`nafets227.backup.test@nafets.de>`).
+GitHub Actions are setup in this repository to test against a dummy OneDrive (`<nafets227@nafets.de>`) and Mailbox (<`nafets227.backup.test@nafets.de>`).
-Dependabot triggered pull requests (e.g. to update actions or git subrepos) automatically trigger a GitHub action.
+Dependabot triggered pull requests (e.g. to update actions or Git subrepos) automatically trigger a GitHub Action.
 However, dependatbot triggered actions cannot access the "normal" action secrets in GitHub.
 In order to overcome this limitations, relevant secrets have been copied into the special dependabot area of secrets: